You can use this circuit which does not add an additional pull-up resistor between K-Line and +12V.

 This graph shows the logfile Regal Raptor 350 - Data Slewing.xml where the engine was running idle with 1400 rpm.

-At 00:00:29.806 I have set the preset value Idle RPM Target to 2500 rpm.
+At 00:00:29.806 I have set the slew parameter Idle RPM Target to 2500 rpm.
 The ECU slowly adapted the idle speed.

 NOTE: On a Benelli TRK251 (1 cylinder) you can set the idle speed target but the engine speed is not adjusted correctly.